Design Insights: Adding Personality to Small Spaces with Jeff Sredni

 Multidisciplinary designer Jeff Sredni, who does everything from graphic design to home renovation, knows a thing or two about infusing a home with innovation, no matter the size.
 He and his partner, Matt Walker, recently collaborated on a renovation project called The Goodwin House.
 With Matt’s aptitude for building and Jeff’s eye for design, they are able to transform undesirable spaces into beautiful and functional places to call home.

-Here, Sredni shares some of his tips on apartment living and creating small spaces with style.
+Here, Sredni shares some of his tips on apartment living and creating storage solutions for small spaces with style.

 1. Make your storage spaces beautiful.
 Apartment living is almost synonymous with limited storage and undifferentiated spaces.
 It is not, however, synonymous with living in cramped spaces that have no sense of beauty or luxury to them.
 By incorporating aesthetically pleasing storage, you not only create functionality, but you also build a new focal point in your apartment that can serve as a conversation piece at social gatherings.